How to Keep Shoes From Dry Rotting?

 Shoe trees help keep your shoes from dry rotting

-If you’re on a budget, stuffing your shoes with newspaper will keep their shape and absorb some of the surrounding moisture, this will keep shoes from dry rotting as well. (less effective than shoe trees though)
+If you’re on a budget, stuffing your pair of shoes with newspaper will keep their shape and absorb some of the surrounding moisture, keeping shoes from dry rotting as well. (less effective than shoe trees, though)

-5. Wear your shoes or condition them every couple of years.
+5. Don’t Wear your shoes daily and condition them twice a year

 Shoes are made for wearing, and keeping them in a closet for a long time is detrimental.
-Wearing your shoes every once in a while will expose them to fresh air and cleaning them before and after wearing will eliminate the bacteria that starts to form inside them.
+Wearing your shoes occasionally will expose them to fresh air, and cleaning with soapy water before and after wearing will eliminate the bacteria that start to form inside them.

 Keep shoes from dry rotting explained (video)